cetinugur/redis-with-stack-exchange/README.md

 * Castle Dynamic Proxy (joins .net DI container) to handle cross-cutting concern

-* Redis implementation with StackExchange
+* Redis implementation with StackExchange.

 Aims to use generic repositories that use the AOP method.